aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1468-Basic Plots II - Histogram, Bar Plot, Pie Chart.md

 * height
 * how much time etc.

-But when the data is in categories (such as Country or Favorite Movie), we should use a Bar Chart.
-Have a look at the next part descripting the difference between histogram and bar chart:
+But we should use a Bar Chart when the data is in categories (such as Country or Favorite Movie).
+Have a look at the next part describing the difference between histogram and bar chart: